Kingman explosion

 The Kingman explosion, also known as the Doxol disaster or Kingman BLEVE, was a catastrophic boiling liquid expanding vapor explosion (BLEVE) that occurred on July 5, 1973, in Kingman, Arizona, United States.
+It killed thirteen people, eleven of them firefighters.

 Description

 The explosion occurred during a propane transfer from a Doxol railroad car to a storage tank on the Getz rail siding near Andy Devine Avenue/Route 66.
 The incident began when a hairline crack in the side of the tanker was leaking non-odorized gas that was ignited by static electricity.
 This caused a spark that ignited the leaking propane gas, facts identified after a long investigation and trial had been conducted.
 The initial fire badly burned the two railroad employees present, one of whom later died from his burns.
 The burning propane gas escaping from the valve connection on the rail car quickly heated the liquid propane inside, increasing the tank pressure.
 This in turn increased the leak and fire, further heating the tank car.

 The Kingman Fire Department responded, and began setting up attack lines to cool the propane car.
 Within minutes of the initial fire, the safety valve on the car opened from the dangerously increased pressure in the tank car.
 The stream of propane gas blowing out of the safety valve immediately ignited as well.
 At this point, two burning streams of propane were shooting from the car, one horizontally from the transfer valve, and one vertically from the safety valve.
 The heat from the streams of burning propane continued to heat the tank, increasing pressure to dangerous levels.

 The fire department was in the process of setting up a deluge gun to cool the car, which would have delivered far more water than the booster attack lines they initially were using.
 Before the deluge gun was readied, the pressure in the tank car reached the design bursting limit, and the car exploded.
 Almost instantaneously, thousands of gallons of boiling liquid propane flashed to gas with the drop in pressure and simultaneously ignited.
 The resulting explosion produced a shock wave that was heard and felt for over 5 miles, and a fireball over 1,000 feet in diameter.
 Burning propane rained down on everything in the vicinity, and the remnants of the rail car were propelled over a quarter mile from the explosion site.
 The three firefighters closest to the explosion were killed instantly, and eight more died from burns shortly thereafter.
 In addition to the eleven city firefighters and one railroad worker killed in the disaster, one state trooper was also killed in the explosion.